Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks modelling

-Competing risk models are survival models in which the initiating event of the process contemplate different terminating events, which compete with each other to be the event that eventually occurs.
-There are different models suitable for analyzing this type of problems.
-The most popular, and the one we will use in our study, is the cause-specific hazard model.
+Competing risks models are survival models in which the initiating event of the process contemplate different terminating events, which compete with each other to be the event that eventually occurs.
+There are different models suitable for analyzing competing risks problems, being the most used the multivariate time-to-events model (Gail, 1975), the sub-distribution model (Gray, 1988) or the cause-specific hazards model (Gaynor \textit{et al.}, 1993).
+The most popular, and the one we will use in our study, is the latter: the cause-specific hazards modelling.
+An updated review on this models and some applications can be found in Chen \textit{et al.}, 2014.

 We assume $K$ terminating events or causes of failure.
 We define $T_k$ as the random variable that describes the time to the terminating event $k$, and $\delta$ as the indicator variable for the event that has occurred.
 In particular, $\delta=k$ when the event $k$ has occurred and $\delta=0$ indicating the situation in which no event of interest has been recorded during the study period and, therefore, we have right censored information.
 Let $T= \mbox{min}\{T_1, \ldots, T_K\}$.
 Cause-specific hazard modelling uses as a basic concept the joint distribution of $T$ and $\delta$ through the so-called cause-specific hazard function, which represents the hazard of failing from a given event in the company of all other competing events.
 The cause-specific hazard function for $T$ due to cause $k$ is defined as

 where $\boldsymbol \theta_k$ is the subsequent parametric vector.
 It is important to remember that our inferential framework is Bayesian statistics.
 Consequently, the uncertainty associated with the parameters will be expressed in probabilistic terms and for this reason we will express in terms of conditional probability distributions all probabilistic elements, such as $h_k(t \mid \boldsymbol{ \theta_k})$, that depend on parameters.